puppetlabs/puppet-specifications/language/resource-api/README.md

 3. When the transport has been initialized, `connect` will return the `Transport` object

 See above for possible exceptions coming from initializing a transport.

+To get a list of all registered transports, call the `list` method:

+`Puppet::ResourceApi::Transport.list`

+It will return a hash of all registered transport schemas keyed by their name.
+Each entry in the list is the transport schema definition as passed to `register_transport`.

 ### Legacy Support